 There is waiting for good things.
 Waiting for something or someone or someplace that you know will be loads of fun, full of memories and exactly what you were hoping for.
 That childlike wait, a wait that just knows everything will be good.

-This is a different kind of waiting, a waiting for bad things.
 I was a senior in high school and the whole world was waiting for systems, processes, and programs to horribly crash as soon as the clock struck midnight.
 Regardless of what happened, we all just knew it was going to be catastrophic and epic.
 The media was hyped up, businesses were gearing up, people were preparing and stockpiling, pastors were predicting… life was almost on hold as everyone held their breath for midnight, December 31, 1999.

 There are other such moments.
 Waiting for a hurricane to hit or the latest snowpocolypse to shut down your city.
 Even worse, waiting for cancer to take someone you love, for dementia to fully steal your parent, for a phone call with bad news, for honestly… the next awful thing.
+This year, we are waiting out a pandemic that has hit our world.

 I’ve learned a lot about waiting in this missions process.